deenuy/React-recipe-app/README.md

 # React-recipe-app

-This application is developed in a react js compoment and promise based design to search and discover food recipes based on thirdparty Recipe Search API (EDAMAM).
+This application is developed in a react js component and promise based design to search and discover food recipes based on thirdparty Recipe Search API (EDAMAM).

 ## User Story: